 Early in the pandemic, I used to say, “It turns out that love is stronger than fear” as people broke quarantine rules around the world to spend time with loved ones.
-Now, I say, “Boredom is stronger than fear” as I have seen people I know go places after five days, even knowing that they were probably still infectious after five days.
-(They knew because I told them.)
+Now, I say, “Boredom is stronger than fear” as I have seen responsible, caring, intelligent people I know go places after five days, even knowing that they were probably still infectious after five days.
+(They knew because I told them and gave them references.)

 I also have isolated twice, once early on when I had COVID-like symptoms and once recently when I was exposed.
 It’s hard!

 The most important things you can do to keep from infecting your loved ones is to stay isolated, but you aren’t going to be able to do that if you are bored out of your skull and/or frantic for physical exercise.
 If you have someone to help take care of you, have them bring you entertaining stuff.
 Better yet, arrange this ahead of time.
 (See later on for my ‘how to prepare’ list.)